I'm a mother, environmental scientist & former Covid contact tracer who does research on a variety of health-related topics. Copyright 2021

-See the list from highest quality to lowest quality.
+See the list from the highest quality to lowest quality.

 Fluoride Content in Chinese Green Tea vs Japanese Green Tea

-WHO lists several areas of the world where high naturally occurring fluoride concentrations affect tea crops and drinking water: India, Sri Lanka, parts of Africa and the Middle East (more information).
+WHO lists several areas of the world where high naturally occurring fluoride concentrations affect tea crops and drinking water: India, Sri Lanka, parts of Africa and the Middle East.

 In case the idea of loose leaf tea is new to you, here's how you can incorporate this type of tea into your routine.